 In 1294, Madog ap Llywelyn rebelled against English rule.
 In Glamorgan, Morgan ap Maredudd, who was disinherited by Gilbert de Clare in 1270, led the local insurgency fight, counting on regaining his lands.
-Morgan attacked castle Morlais and next the Caerphilly, burning half the city, but could not get the castle.
+Morgan attacked castle Morlais and next the Caerphilly, burning half the town, but could not get the castle.
 In 1295, Edward I conducted a pacification campaign in North Wales, and de Clare attacked Morgan’s forces at Glamorgan, regaining lost terrain and defeating the enemy.
-De Clare died at the end of 1295, leaving the Caerphilly castle with a small town in good condition to his wife Joan de Clare and their underage son.
+Gilbert de Clare died at the end of 1295, leaving Caerphilly Castle along with the small town in good condition to his wife Joan de Clare and their underage son.

 Gilbert’s son, also known as Gilbert de Clare, inherited the castle after the mother’s death in 1307, but died fighting in the Battle of Bannockburn in 1314, when he was still young.
 Care for family grounds was taken over by the English Crown, but before the decisions on the inheritance were made, another revolt in Glamorgan broke out.
 Due to the actions of the royal administrators, in 1316, Llywelyn Bren, son of Gruffud ap Rhys.
 His troops in the strength of as many as 10,000 men besieged Caerphilly, capturing of the castle keeper William de Berkerolles, who was just outside the fortifications.
-Despite this, the stronghold withstood the attack, but the town was destroyed and the rebellion spread.
+Despite this, the stronghold withstood the attack, but the town and nearby mills were destroyed, and the rebellion spread.
 The royal army had just been sent, defeated Bren at the Battle of Caerphilly Mountain, and eliminated the Welsh siege of the castle.
 The only damages to the castle was suffered by the south gate and its drawbridge.

 In 1317 king Edward II established Eleonora de Clare as the heir of Glamorgan and Caerphilly, who married the royal favorite Hugh le Despenser.
-He used his relationship with the king to expand power throughout the region, taking over lands in southern Wales.
-He also hired master Thomas de la Bataile and William Hurley to enlarge the Great Hall in the castle.
+He used his good relationship with the king to expand power throughout the region, taking over lands in southern Wales.
+He also hired master Thomas de la Bataile and William Hurley to enlarge the great hall in the castle.
 In 1326, Edward’s wife, Isabella of France together with his lover Roger Mortimer, overthrew the hated Despenser authority, forcing the king and Hugh to flee west.
 The couple stayed in Caerphilly from late October to early November, and then escaped from Isabella‘s upcoming forces.
 On behalf of the queen, the castle was besieged by William La Zouche, while defenders were commanded by Sir John de Felton and Hugh Despenser the younger.
 Caerphilly defended itself until March 1327, when the 130-strong garrison surrendered, after the promise of a free pardon to Despreser heir.
 An exact inventory was made on the occasion of the castle’s surrender, so it is known that in its warehouses there were 800 shafts for lances, 14 Danish axes, 1130 crossbow bolts and 118 quarters of wheat, 118 quarters of beans, 78 carcasses of oxen, 280 carcasses of mutton, 72 hams, 1800 stockfish.
 Treasure value of 13,000 pounds had to be loaded into as many as 26 barrels and an additional large barrel with 1000 pounds owned by Despreser.

 In 1416 castle through the marriage of Isabella le Despenser, first went to Richard de Beauchamp, Earl of Worcester, and then to her second husband, Richard Beauchamp, Earl of Warwick.
 Isabella and her second husband invested heavily in the castle, carrying out repairs and making it the main residence in the region.
 In 1449, the castle went to Richard Neville, Earl of Warwick, then to Richard of Gloucester and in 1486 it was taken over by Jasper Tudor, Earl of Pembroke.
-From that moment, the stronghold began to decline, in the sixteenth century it was already in ruin, and the surrounding water was transformed into swamps.
+From that moment, the stronghold began to decline, in the first half of the sixteenth century it was already in ruin, and the surrounding water was transformed into swamps.
 Only one of the towers was used as a prison for local criminals.
 In 1593, the castle was rented by Thomas Lewis, who began its demolition to enlarge his home.

 When the English Civil War broke out in 1642, an earthwork or a small fort was built near Caerphilly Castle.
 It is uncertain whether it was raised by the royalist forces or by the army of the Parliament, that occupied these areas during the last months of the war in March 1646.
 It is also uncertain whether the castle was deliberately demolished by Parliament to prevent its further use by royalists.
 Although in the eighteenth century, several towers collapsed, it was probably the result of damages caused by slipping, not due to earlier deliberate actions.